 Part-song and ballad workshop, Beverley, Sunday 26 May 2013

-Drawing on popular harmony-singing traditions from Chapel and Tavern, Parlour and Theatre, this workshop takes participants on a fascinating, enjoyable and uplifting musical journey.
-With unusual songs to raise your spirits, tickle your ribs, touch your heart and make your Granny blush, we'll discover what our ancestors loved to sing, and rediscover the beauty of those stories and harmonies, and their power to move us today.
+Drawing on popular harmony-singing traditions from Chapel and Tavern, Parlour and Theatre, this workshop took participants on a fascinating, enjoyable and uplifting musical journey.
+With unusual songs to raise your spirits, tickle your ribs, touch your heart and make your Granny blush, we discovered what our ancestors loved to sing, and rediscovered the beauty of those stories and harmonies, and their power to move us today.